TomSmail/AppleMusicToSpotify/README.md

 # Apple Music / Itunes to Spotify playlist converter
 This short project has been created for user's who want to move their old Apple based playlists over to Spotify using Python.
-This is a very simplistic first try but should work effectively if it is a little hacky.
+This is a very simplistic first try but should work effectively even if it is a little hacky.
 # Step 1: Install Python and Spotipy
 These are the two prerequisites for this project, assuming you already have python installed run: